aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/controltype/_index.md

 ## ControlType enumeration

-Defines a control type which should be embedded by **Aspose.Slides.IControlCollection.AddControl(Aspose.Slides.ControlType,System.Single,System.Single,System.Single,Syste**.
+Defines a control type which should be embedded by [`IControlCollection.add_control`](/slides/python-net/aspose.slides/icontrolcollection/add_control).

 The ControlType type exposes the following members: